actgardner/gogen-avro/README.md

 ### Versioning

-This tool is versioned using [gopkg.in](http://labix.org/gopkg.in).
-The API is guaranteed to be stable within a release.
-This guarantee applies to:
-- the public members of generated structures
-- the public methods attached to generated structures
-- the command-line arguments of the tool itself

-Only bugfixes will be backported to existing major releases.
-This means that source files generated with the same major release may differ, but they will never break your build.
+Until version 6.0 this project used gopkg.in for versioning of both the code generation tool and library.
+Older versions are still available on gopkg.in.

-4.0
+#### 4.0
----
 - Support for writing object container files is no longer experimental
 - `container` package now works with the generated code for any record type
 - Aliases and namespaces are now used properly to resolve types
 - Record structs expose a `Schema` method which includes metadata from the schema definition

-3.0
+#### 3.0
----
 - Experimental support for writing object container files
 - Improved variable and type names
 - Support for custom package names as a command line argument

-2.0
+#### 2.0
----
 - Bug fixes for arrays and maps with record members
 - Refactored internals significantly

-1.0
+#### 1.0
----
 - Initial release
 - No longer supported - no more bugfixes are being backported

 ### Reporting Issues

-When reporting issues with the GADGT branch, please include the output from the compiler and VM logs by adding this to one of your source files:
+When reporting issues, please include your reader and writer schemas, and the output from the compiler and VM logs by adding this to one of your source files:

 ```
 import (